dk00/babel-plugin-transform-component-name/README.md

 Let react dev tools show component names instead of unknown.

-If lower case started JSX element type names are availible in the scope, they are treated as custom components.
+If lower case started JSX element type names are available in the scope, they are treated as custom components.

 ## Examples